The Therapy Bot Becomes the Waiting Room

 Third, test long conversations.
 Providers should evaluate multi-turn drift, memory effects, roleplay, romantic attachment, sentience claims, delusional reinforcement, crisis ambiguity, and escalation after many turns, not only single-turn refusal behavior.

-Sixth, build handoff rather than capture.
-The interface should make human support easier to reach: crisis lines, local services, trusted contacts, clinicians, school counselors, peer support, and emergency care where appropriate.
+Seventh, build handoff rather than capture.
+The interface should make human support easier to reach: crisis lines such as 988 in the United States, local services, trusted contacts, clinicians, school counselors, peer support, and emergency care where appropriate.
 The goal should be exit from the bot when risk rises.

-The therapy bot is a mirror placed where an institution should be.
+The therapy bot is a product surface placed where an institution should be.

 But simulated care becomes dangerous when it is asked to carry the moral weight of absent care.
 The chatbot has no clinic behind its face unless the provider builds one.
 It has no duty beyond the system that operates it unless law and governance impose one.
 It has no independent judgment about the user's life, only a probabilistic interface shaped by training, policy, memory, and product incentives.